studheart/seogeo1/src/data/blog/linkedin-ai-citation-b2b.md

 ---
-title: "LinkedIn Is Now an AI Citation Engine: What It Means for B2B SEO in 2026"
 author: Arun Nath
 pubDatetime: 2026-05-01T10:00:00Z
 modDatetime: 2026-05-01T10:00:00Z
+title: "LinkedIn Is Now an AI Citation Engine for B2B SEO in 2026"
-slug: linkedin-ai-citation-b2b-seo
+slug: linkedin-ai-citation-b2b
-featured: true
+featured: false
 draft: false
 tags:
-  - SEO
+  - seo
-  - GEO
+  - geo
-  - LinkedIn
+  - linkedin
-  - B2B
+  - b2b
-description: "LinkedIn is becoming a major AI citation source across ChatGPT, Perplexity, and Google AI.
-Here’s what it means for B2B SEO."
+description: "LinkedIn is becoming a key citation source for AI tools like ChatGPT and Google AI.
+Here is what it means for B2B SEO."
 ---

 ## Let me ask you something